johnascott1/Project1Final/grades/Lab 7 Questions.md

 Bee needs to have three variables:

-A String for the bee’s color
+A String for the bee’s body color

 A boolean for whether this species of bee makes honey (not all bees do)

-A String for this bee’s favorite flower

 Bee also needs a constructor to set all the variables a Bee object has.
 And, bee needs a method called printSpeciesData() that prints out all of the data for a Bee species.
 This method has the same name as the Butterfly method, but prints out the Bee information.
 As it prints out the information, it should print “This bee does make honey” or “this bee does not make honey” instead of “true” or “false”.

 Test your Bee class by writing code in the InsectManager class to create some test Bee object.
 Create two Bee objects, and then call the printSpeciesData method on each to display all the data for each of the Bee objects.

-Suggestions: name = “Honey bee”, color = “yellow and black”, makes honey = true, favorite flower = “Jasmine”, number of wings = 4
+Suggestions: name = “Honey bee”, color = “yellow and black”, makes honey = true,  number of wings = 4

-Name= “Bumble bee”, color = “yellow, black and white”, makes honey = False, favorite flower = “clover”, number of wings = 4
+Name= “Bumble bee”, color = “yellow, black and white”, makes honey = False, number of wings = 4

 Last task: Create a LinkedList of Insects (recommended: use Generic types to require that the list can only contain Insect objects).
 Add all of your Bee and Butterfly objects to this list.